ABMS Subspecialty Certification in Hospice and Palliative Medicine

 How to Apply

-Candidates register for the certification exam through the primary board by which they are certified.
+You can register for the certification exam through the primary board where you are certified.
 Each board is responsible for developing its own application materials.

 How to Prepare

 AAHPM has developed the following list of suggested resources and steps to help you prepare for the exam.
 Browse the products and choose what is right for you.